-The Dartts, now in their 18th year as a full-time, family singing group, began in June of 1995 with Tracy, Sharon, and sons, Forrest and Stone Mountain.
-Forrest was with the group until ‘96 and The Dartts carried on as a trio from that point until January 2005, when they became a quartet once again with the addition of BJ Speer.
-The Dartts travel coast to coast, border to border, and frequently tour the Canadian Maritimes as well as Ontario.
+The Dartts, now in their 22nd year as a full-time, family singing group, began in June of 1995 with Tracy, Sharon, and sons, Forrest and Stone Mountain.
+Forrest was with the group until April of 1996 and The Dartts carried on as a trio from that point until January 2005, when they became a quartet once again with the addition of a new group member, BJ Speer.
+The Dartts travel the USA from coast to coast and border to border, and frequently tour the Canadian Maritimes as well as Ontario.
 They've also performed in France, Belgium, Norway, & Switzerland, and have been on 12 Gospel Cruises ( with BJ Speer's "Jubilee At Sea" Cruises, Matt Hunt's "Gospel Fest" Cruises, & Global Outreach Mission) - cruising to the Caribbean, to New England and the Canadian Maritimes, and to Alaska.
-The group averages around 200 concerts per year.
+The group averages 200 concerts per year.

 Stone Dartt is the youngest of Tracy and Sharon's children and is a partner in and charter member of The Dartts.
-Currently living in the Nashville area, he continues to travel and sing with the family group, he writes and arranges much of The Dartts' music together with Tracy and Sharon, and is the driver of the group's tour bus or touring van (depending on the touring season) among doing many other things, including graphic design.
+Currently living in the Nashville area, he continues to travel with The Dartts - singing, mixing the live concert sound, composing and arranging much of The Dartts' music together with Tracy and Sharon, and is the driver of the group's tour bus or touring van (depending on the touring season) among doing many other things, including graphic design.